rpeden/prefect-docker-compose/README.md

 # Why Docker Compose?

 There are a few reasons you might want to run Prefect using Docker Compose:
-* You want to try Prefect without installing anything new on yourk workstation.
+* You want to try Prefect without installing anything new on your workstation.
 * You are comfortable with Docker and prefer it over virtual environments or Anaconda.
 * You want to run Prefect on a system like CentOS 7 where installing Prefect dependencies is difficult.